-As we head to the winter, I think we all tend to plan ahead for the coming months and feel prepared.
+As we head to the winter, I think we all plan ahead for the coming months to feel prepared.

-I myself as a person, who hates the cold, I ensure that I have all the right clothing in the house to dress up extra warm for outdoors and keep cosy indoors.
+As a person who hates the cold, I ensure that I have all the right clothing in the house to dress warm for outdoors and keep cozy indoors.

-So my outfit choice head to toe throughout the winter would consist of a thermal vest, t-shirt or long sleeve top, jumper, thick puffy coat, scarf, hat and gloves, leggings, jeans, thick socks and boots.
+So my outfit choice head to toe throughout the winter would consist of a thermal vest, long sleeve top, jumper, thick coat, scarf, hat and gloves, leggings, jeans, thick socks and boots.

 Staying Positive Throughout Winter

 I like to go abroad at some point throughout the winter, just to be able to get away from the cold weather here and go somewhere nice and warm like Spain, where I can enjoy the beach and the sunny weather.

 I think it is a great way to break up the winter, stay positive and have something to look forward to.

 The darker days can really make me feel quite down at times.
 So I think it is great to be able to sit down and relax and home with a peaceful and positive mind.

 Using candles and essential oils is really calming and gives me this sense of warmth.
 So I really recommend investing in a candle burner and an essential oil with a scent that you like to smell.